ljpengelen/performant-bank/README.md

   With a pool size of one, a throughput of 1000 requests per second is achievable using SQLite (`dev/load_test.clj`).

+  Some additional load testing with Postgres indicates a lower throughput of about half the number of requests per second.

 * I could have written a lot more tests, but I didn't feel like it.
   Although I think that a proper test suite is a necessity for production-grade software, I hardly ever write tests for the applications I write using Clojure.